shah-in-boots/physiobank/readme.md

 - VU AMS data = appears to be range of data sets, powerpoints, etc on VUDAMS data

 ## Approach to explore the file trees

+Likely will use bash scripting to help extract and organize the file system.
+Its a large file tree that is quite inconsistent.

+# File Organization

+## VU AMS